Meet our Staff and Board of Directors

 Debbie & Larry King

 Larry and Debbie King are active members of the Mount Ellis Seventh Day Adventist Church.
 Larry is a native of Bozeman and Debbie is from Massachusetts.
-They have been married 28 years and have three children, all in college.
+They have been married 30+ years and have three adult children.
 Larry is a certified nurse’s aid and bus driver.
 Debbie is a registered nurse, but much prefers her home-based career in medical transcription.
 Since they have been volunteering through their church for all of their lives, Family Promise was a natural place for them to become involved.

 Shelly is a Montana native, growing up in the small town of Hinsdale.
-Since graduating from MSU-Bozeman with a degree in Health and Human Development, Bozeman has been her home.
+Since graduating from the Montana State University with a degree in Health and Human Development, Bozeman has been her home.
 Shelly has worked in the field of human services for over 30 years.
-She has been employed full-time by Reach Inc. for 18 years, where she currently serves as the Intensive Work Services Supervisor, and also helps coordinate the Special Olympics program.
-Actively involved with her church, the Bozeman Church of Christ, she has been involved with Family Promise for over ten years, including serving as Coordinator multiple times.
-She has worked for Family Promise since June of 2015 as the Saturday Coordinator.
+She has been employed full-time by Reach Inc. for 20+ years, where she currently serves as the Intensive Work Services Supervisor, and also helps coordinate the Special Olympics program.
+Actively involved with her church, the Bozeman Church of Christ, Shelly has been involved with Family Promise for over ten years, including serving as Coordinator multiple times.
+Since 2015, she has worked for Family Promise as the Saturday Coordinator.
 Shelly loves animals, especially her two “fur babies” Inky and Lucy, and maintains an active pet-sitting business.

 Board of Directors

-Wendy Wigert, Director of Operations at Montana Conservation Corps
+Wendy Wigert – Director of Operations, Montana Conservation Corps

 Member at Large